yangsu01/funance_blog/blogs/10-factor-models-and-PCA/factor-models-and-PCA.md

 Thats pretty good.
 Not only did we average positive returns, we also generated an extra _0.49%_ returns per month over the market returns.

-Taking a closer look, the results match pretty well with our initial objectives of prioritizing growth while maintaining diversification.
-This means we take on more risk which you can see from the volatility in the distribution.
-I mean, theres one month where we underperformed the market by around 24%...
+Taking a closer look, the results match pretty well with our main objective of prioritizing growth.
+This also means we take on more risk which you can see from the volatility in the distribution.
+I mean, there's one month where we underperformed the market by around 24%...
 And we're talking a flat percentage, so if the market broke even that month, our portfolio lost 24% of its total value.
 Yikes.

-But overall, the hope is that over the long term, we average returns above market returns. _0.49%_ might not seem like a lot, but since we are re-balancing our portfolio every month, this _0.49%_ is compounded monthly.
-And over the last 24 year, I'll look something like this:
+But overall, the goal is that over the long term, we average returns above market returns.
+0.49% might not seem like a lot, but since we are re-balancing our portfolio every month, this 0.49% is compounded monthly.
+And over the last 24 years, It'll look something like this:

 ![cum-growth](./figures/cum-growth.png)
 _Figure 4.
 Cumulative Growth of a Portfolio Constructed Using the Trading Strategy Benchmarked Against the Market (S&P500) Growth_